Our Senior Management

 Until December 2010 Neil was the Director of West Glasgow Community Health and Care Partnership (CHCP).
 For 5 years prior to that he led the Addictions Partnership for the City of Glasgow.
 Both of these posts were joint NHS/Local Authority appointments.

-Human Resources Manager – Susan Deery
+Head of Human Resources – Susan Deery

 Susan has provided HR advice to SCRA since 1996, prior to which she worked in Local Authorities.
 She has been a Chartered Member of the Institute of Personnel and Development since 1999.